olonibua/agricgrow/README.md

 1. **Aligning loan repayments with harvest cycles** - Ensuring farmers can repay when they have income
 2. **Using AI for risk assessment** - Analyzing weather data, crop prices, and farm details for fair evaluations
-3. **Providing MFIs with agricultural intelligence** - Helping loan officers make informed decisions
+3. **Providing IMF Partners with agricultural intelligence** - Helping loan officers make informed decisions
 4. **Simplifying the loan application process** - Making financing accessible to farmers

 ## 🚀 Features